MunishMummadi/gsoc/2025/final_proposal.md

 My name is Munish Mummadi, and I am currently pursuing a Master's degree in Computer Information Science at Saint Louis University, with an expected graduation date of May 2025.
 With a Bachelor's degree in Mechanical Engineering and practical experience in software engineering, I bring a unique interdisciplinary perspective to the Robot Data Collection Improvement project for Dora.

-As a software engineer with over two years of experience developing scalable web applications, I have cultivated expertise in Python, Golang, and JavaScript, along with proficiency in RESTful APIs, cloud services, and database management.
+As a software engineer with over two years of experience developing scalable web applications, I have cultivated expertise in Python, Golang, and JavaScript.
 My combined mechanical engineering background and software development skills equip me with the technical knowledge and problem-solving mindset necessary to tackle complex challenges in robotics data collection.

 ## Mechanical Engineering Background and Relevance

 As a mechanical engineering graduate, I bring a unique perspective to this robotics data collection project that complements my software development skills.
 My mechanical engineering background provides me with several advantages that will be instrumental in successfully executing this project:

-1. **Understanding of Mechanical Systems**: My education in mechanical engineering has given me a deep understanding of the principles governing robotic mechanisms, including kinematics, dynamics, and structural analysis.
+1. **Understanding of Mechanical Systems**: My education in mechanical engineering has given me a some level of understanding of the principles governing robotic mechanisms, including kinematics, dynamics, and structural analysis.
 This knowledge will be crucial when adapting the Koch robot arm design for data collection purposes, as I can make informed decisions about structural modifications, joint configurations, and load-bearing capabilities.

 2. **3D Design and Manufacturing Knowledge**: Throughout my mechanical engineering curriculum, I gained extensive experience with CAD software and 3D printing technologies.
 I understand the design considerations necessary for creating parts that are both functional and manufacturable, including tolerances, material properties, and assembly constraints.
 This expertise will be invaluable when optimizing the robot arm components for 3D printing and ensuring they can be reliably reproduced by users with varying levels of equipment.